October 16, 2025

 No items found.

 Nurse practitioner students at William Paterson University are responsible for securing their own clinical placements with approved preceptors.
 Each program requires between 510 and 680 clinical hours, completed under licensed NPs or MDs.
-Students must meet all compliance and documentation requirements through Exxat before starting clinical practice.
+Students must complete all the necessary compliance and documentation through Exxat and receive administrative clearance prior to the start of clinical practice, according to university-specified deadlines.

 TL;DR – William Paterson University NP Clinical Placements